philipwalton/mozart/README.md

 };
 ```

-And here's how you'd do it dynamically with Mozart:
+That's a lot of repetition.
+Here's how you'd do it dynamically with Mozart:

 ```javascript
 var Citizen = ctor(function() {